 - High multi-year limits.
 Each service has multi-year limits designed to match the usual frequency of use.
 Compared to the majority of health extras plans in Australia, the limits and benefits payable are both exceptionally high.

-- 90% of serum and vaccine costs covered, with no limit
+- Vaccine cover.
+90% of vaccine costs are covered, with no limit.

-- Up to $610 for health screening every three years and a separate $210 for non-Medicare mammograms every two years
+- Health screenings.
+Up to $610 for health screening every three years and a separate $210 for non-Medicare mammograms every two years

-- Additional cover for a range of surgical and non-surgical prosthetic devices
+- Prosthetic devices have additional cover, a range of both surgical and non-surgical devices.

 Most of the multi-year waiting periods commence the first time you make a claim for that specific service.
 Where there is a limit on the number of items or services that you can claim, it resets on 1 January each year.